websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 }
 ```

-The implementation is simple.
-It uses the `String` as a name and prints a hello message.
-A better implementation might be to use Liferay's API to collect all the names of all the users in the system and send each user a greeting notification, but the point here is to keep things simple.
+This simple implementation uses the `String` as a name and prints a hello message.
+A real implementation might use Liferay's API to collect the names of all users in the system and send each one a greeting notification.

-This [`@Component`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Component.html) annotation defines three options: `immediate = true`, an empty property list, and the service class that it implements.
+The [`@Component`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Component.html) annotation defines three options: `immediate = true`, an empty property list, and the service class that it implements.
 The `immediate = true` setting means that this module should not be lazy-loaded; the service registry loads it as soon as it's deployed, instead of when it's first used.
-Using the `@Component` annotation declares the class as a Declarative Services component, which is the most straightforward way to create components for OSGi modules.
+The `@Component` annotation declares the class as a Declarative Services component, a way of declaring its configuration in the class without having to use messy configuration files.
 A component is a POJO that the runtime creates automatically when the module starts.

 To compile this module, the API it's implementing must be on the classpath.
 You'd add the `j1h1-api` project to your `build.gradle` file's `dependencies { ... }` block, like this: